catpea/warrior/data/the-hacker/text-jargon-file.md

 independent of the particular medium the hacker works in.

-There is another group of people who loudly call themselves hackers, but aren’t.
+There is another group of people who loudly call themselves hackers, but aren't.
 These are people (mainly adolescent males, and little girls) who get a kick out of breaking into computers and phreaking the phone system.
 Real hackers call these people ‘crackers’ and want nothing to do with them.
-Real hackers mostly think crackers are lazy, irresponsible, and not very bright, and object that being able to break security doesn’t make you a hacker any more than being able to hotwire cars makes you an automotive engineer.
+Real hackers mostly think crackers are lazy, irresponsible, and not very bright, and object that being able to break security doesn't make you a hacker any more than being able to hot-wire cars makes you an automotive engineer.
 Unfortunately, many journalists and writers have been fooled into using the word ‘hacker’ to describe crackers; this irritates real hackers no end.